Dan Kuykendall: Early life and education

-Dan Heflin Kuykendall was born in Cherokee, Texas on July 9, 1924.
+Dan Heflin Kuykendall was born in Cherokee, Texas, on July 9, 1924.
 During World War II he served as a B-29 pilot from 1942 to 1945.
-In 1947 he graduated Texas A&M University and moved to Memphis, Tennessee in 1955 through employment with Procter & Gamble as an executive.
-On July 6, 1951 he married Jacqueline Meyer and would later have four children with her.
+In 1947 he graduated Texas A&M University and moved to Memphis, Tennessee, in 1955 through employment with Procter & Gamble as an executive.
+On July 6, 1951, he married Jacqueline Meyer and would later have four children with her.

 Career

 Early politics

+Kuykendall was active in the Tennessee GOP in an era when it barely existed at the state level outside of East Tennessee.
 During the 1956 presidential election he volunteered for Dwight D. Eisenhower's presidential campaign and during the 1960 presidential election he volunteered for Richard Nixon's presidential campaign.
-In 1962 he managed former city councilman Ed Davis' campaign for Congress in the 9th Congressional district and Davis came within only 1,200 votes of defeating 22-year incumbent Clifford Davis.
+In 1962, he managed former city councilman Ed Davis' campaign for Congress in the 9th Congressional district and Davis came within only 1,200 votes of defeating 22-year incumbent Clifford Davis.
 From 1963 to 1964, he served as a co-chairman of the Shelby County Republican Party, which was returning to prominence after years of irrelevance.
 During the 1964 Republican presidential primaries he supported Senator Barry Goldwater.

-In July 1963 he stated that he was interested in challenging Senator Albert Gore, Sr. in Tennessee's 1964 Senate election and on September 6, 1963 the directors of the Republican Association of Memphis and Shelby County adopted a resolution urging Kuykendall to run for Senate either against Gore or to fill the vacancy created by Senator Estes Kefauver's death.
-On February 6, 1964 he announced that he would seek the Republican nomination to run in the Senate election against Gore and would officially announce his candidacy on April 7.
+In July 1963 he stated that he was interested in challenging Senator Albert Gore, Sr. in Tennessee's 1964 Senate election and on September 6, 1963, the directors of the Republican Association of Memphis and Shelby County adopted a resolution urging Kuykendall to run for Senate either against Gore or to fill the vacancy created by Senator Estes Kefauver's death.
+On February 6, 1964, he announced that he would seek the Republican nomination to run in the Senate election against Gore and would officially announce his candidacy on April 7.
 Despite Gore having won in 1958 in a landslide with 79.00% of the vote against the Republican 19.01%, Kuykendall received 46.38% of the vote to Gore's 53.62% and in the simultaneous special election Howard Baker received 47.41% of the vote to Ross Bass's 52.14% with both Democrats benefiting from the coattail effect of President Lyndon Johnson winning Tennessee with 55.50% of the vote.

 House of Representatives

-On March 12, 1966 he stated that he had no political plans outside the Ninth Congressional district, on April 26 he announced that he would challenge incumbent Representative George W. Grider, and on May 25 he formally announced his candidacy for the Republican nomination in the district.
+On March 12, 1966, he stated that he had no political plans outside the Ninth Congressional district, on April 26 he announced that he would challenge incumbent Representative George W. Grider, and on May 25 he formally announced his candidacy for the Republican nomination in the district.
 He won the Republican nomination without opposition and in the general election he narrowly defeated Grider with 52.16% of the vote.

-He easily won reelection in the 1968 and 1970 elections by over 25% both times.
-During the 1968 presidential election he supported Richard Nixon and stated that "a vote for Wallace is a vote for Humphrey".
+He was the first Republican to represent Memphis in Congress in the 20th century.